lu7did/PixiePi/README.md

 a Raspberry Pi to provide the signal generation and other functionality.

 Instead of a crystal based signal generation the Raspberry Pi itself can be used by meas of the librpitx library (by Evariste Courjaud F5OEO acting as a DDS, which is thus the technical core of the project.
-A carrier generation function has been extracted largely form the tune.cpp program available at the package also by Evariste Courjaud F5OEO.
+A carrier generation function has been modelled largely using the tune.cpp program available at the package also by Evariste Courjaud F5OEO.
 Some modifications has been introduced to allow the carrier frequency to be varied during the operation.